yoo2001818/kkiro.kr/posts/3-thoughts-about-stackdb.md

 #### Ordering transactions
 Since the transactions are stored in linear array, the algorithm must order the transactions.

+**This is old version of the algorithm:**

-This is done by choosing 'merger' and 'mergee'.
-Usually branch with lower transactions count will be chosen as 'merger'.
+> This is done by choosing 'merger' and 'mergee'.
+Usually branch
+> with lower transactions count will be chosen as 'merger'.
+>

-Merger's transactions are 'spliced' into the mergee's transaction list.
+> Merger's transactions are 'spliced' into the mergee's transaction list.
-While doing this, parent indexes must be updated.
-While updating this, the algorithm would construct internal linked list and reverse children lookup indexes to make the operation much faster (splicing an array takes O(n^2) time, while linked list takes O(1) time, if it already has the node as variable.)
+> While doing this, parent indexes must be updated.
+While updating this,
+> the algorithm would construct internal linked list and reverse children lookup
+> indexes to make the operation much faster (splicing an array takes O(n^2)
+> time, while linked list takes O(1) time, if it already has the node
+> as variable.)
+>

-Or, it could build new output array.
+> Or, it could build new output array.
 I'm thinking about what'd be efficient.
+>

-Transaction order can be anything; But it should be deterministic to prevent weird stuff from happening.
-Usually the commit date would be used to order them, though.
+> Transaction order can be anything; But it should be deterministic to prevent
+> weird stuff from happening.
+Usually the commit date would be used to order
+> them, though.

+I've found a better way to order the transactions.
+Just like doing merge sort, it could look first transactions of each list and put them into the new array.
+This is actually much much cheaper than old algorithm.

+But it needs to reset the parent indexes too.
+This can be really simplified, it could just store parent indexes array, which its size never changes.
+When adding new transaction, it can just get current index and parent index in indexes array and set the parent as the difference between two indexes.

+This algorithm will be performed in O(n) time, since everything is already sorted and we just have to recalculate the parent indexes.
+That's it!

+Additionally, the algorithm would be purely functional, which means that it doesn't do any mutation to the input.
+I can't believe I couldn't think of this really simple solution.

 #### Creating 'merge' transaction
 After ordering the transactions, it needs to finalize it by creating 'merge'